Facebook Sued! Alleged To Be A Monopoly By The FTC!

 “Personal social networking is central to the lives of millions of Americans,” said Ian Conner, Director of the FTC’s Bureau of Competition, in a statement.

 “Facebook’s actions to entrench and maintain its monopoly deny consumers the benefits of competition.
 Our aim is to roll back Facebook’s anticompetitive conduct and restore competition so that innovation and free competition can thrive.”

-For business owners and companies who have used Facebook as a strategic advertising tool, it is left to wonder, what do we do now?
-In a time where Covid-19 has severely hindered retail sales, many business owners have become dependent on social media marketing via Facebook to boost online sales.
+At this instant for business owners and companies who have used Facebook as a strategic advertising tool, the question arises: What do we do now?
+In a time where Covid-19 all of a sudden has severely hindered retail sales, many business owners have become dependent on social media marketing via Facebook to boost online sales.

 For social users, especially senior adults, the social media platform represents their primary means of staying connected, especially in our present pandemic crisis.
 Still some followers are applauding the FTC’s decision, reflected in the most recent migration to Parler in response to what many consider Facebook’s sharing of their personal information and denial of their right to free speech.

 Facebook Sued – Where To Now?